no4ni/scaleSmooth/README.md

 # ℹ️ Description of methods
 - scaleSmooth<br>
-Most accurate, but little bit blurred (much less than any interpolation) and mesh structure is still visible<br>
+Most accurate, but little bit blurred (much less than any interpolation) and grid structure is still visible<br>
+Very fast - Fast, and you can process multiple images at the same time without losing speed<br><br>

+- boldScale<br>
+Little bit grid structure, noisy and contrasty (for accuracy, subsequent reverse correction is desirable) and too small details may lost<br>
-Fast and you can process multiple images at the same time without losing speed<br><br>
+Fast - Slow, but you can process multiple images at the same time without losing speed<br><br>

 - contrastBoldScale<br>
 Perfect result, but too contrasty (for accuracy, subsequent reverse correction is required) and too small details are lost<br>